sjackman/white-spruce-organelles-paper/README.md

 designed for automated annotation, and we used it to annotate the white spruce plastid using the Norway spruce plastid genome (NC\_021456, Nystedt et al. 2013) for both protein-coding and non-coding gene homology evidence.
 The parameters of MAKER are show in supplementary Table S2.
 The inverted repeat was identified using MUMmer (Kurtz et al. 2004), shown in supplementary Figure S3.

 The assembled plastid genome was aligned to the Norway spruce plastid using BWA-MEM (Li 2013).
-Coverage and identity of these alignments were calculated using the script `samskrit-identity` (<https://github.com/sjackman/samskrit>).
-The two genomes were compared using QUAST (Gurevich et al. 2013) to confirm the presence of the annotated genes of the Norway spruce plastid in the white spruce plastid.
+The two genomes were compared using QUAST (Gurevich et al.
+2013) to confirm the presence of the annotated genes of the Norway spruce plastid in the white spruce plastid.

 Methods used to assemble the mitochondrial genome
 -------------------------------------------------

-ABySS-Konnector (Vandervalk et al. 2014) was used to fill the gap between the paired-end reads of a single lane of Illumina HiSeq sequencing of a paired-end library.
+ABySS-Konnector (Vandervalk et al. 2014) was used to fill the gap between the paired-end reads of a single lane of Illumina HiSeq 2000 paired end-sequencing (SRR525196).
 These connected paired-end reads were assembled using ABySS.
 Putative mitochondrial sequences were separated from nuclear sequences by their length, depth of coverage and GC content using k-means clustering in R (see supplementary Figure S2).
 The putative mitochondrial contigs were then assembled into scaffolds using ABySS-scaffold with a single lane of Illumina HiSeq sequencing of a mate-pair library.